 When a homeowner learns that solar panels can cost $30,000, thoughts like: “Solar is only going to get cheaper in the coming years” or “I will get solar when I have more disposable income” pop into the homeowner’s head.
 What they don’t realize is that 2020 will be one of the best years to go solar because of increased solar competition, solar incentives, and rising utility bills.

-2020 might be one of the last years to lock in massive solar incentives.
-The federal investment tax credit (ITC) allows homeowners who go solar to receive a federal tax credit that is worth 26% of the cost of their solar system.
+The federal investment tax credit (ITC) allows homeowners who go solar to receive a federal tax credit worth 30% of the cost of their solar system.
 This credit allows homeowners to save thousands on the overall cost of their panels.

 Along with the ITC, many states offer local solar incentives.
 These incentives include net metering, sales tax exemptions, local rebates from utilities companies, solar easement laws, state solar tax credits, and more.

 Unfortunately, as solar becomes more popular and even required in some states, these incentives are beginning to disappear.
 Because each state, city, and neighborhood are so different, it is hard to say how much each homeowner will save without doing some research.
 If you’d like to see what your state’s specific incentives are, take a look at our Solar Savings by State Guide.
 This includes all the markets in which we install solar panels and is meant to help homeowners determine whether their home qualifies for local benefits.

 If federal and state incentives aren’t enough to convince you that solar is worth considering, then let’s take a look at your electricity bill.
 We know that the last thing that you want to do every month is pay an expensive power bill.
 Unfortunately, this painful electricity bill is only going to get worse as prices are on the rise.
 Because utilities companies control major cities and even states, they have no competition and can continue to drive up prices, meaning that homeowners have no way to get around expensive electricity bills.